MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 - Friendships – outside of work friends = priceless to sanity, well-being.
 - Get outside – all adventures are easier when you’re healthy, fit, rested

-### When should you quit?

-- Your values are far from your company’s
-- There are no opportunities to grow
-- You’ve burned too many bridges
-- There is no one at work to support you

 #### References ####

 [Change Management Explanation](http://www.change-management.com/tutorial-adkar-overview.htm)